 - Official transcript(s) should be received in the Registrar's Office at least six to eight weeks prior to contacting the Nursing department.

 - The Elsevier Admission Test (A2) is required for admission to the program.
 Students must achieve a grade of 75% or higher on the Math Skills and ***English Language portions of the exam.
-There is a limit of two attempts per calendar year.
+There is a limit of two attempts within a 12 month period.
 Students may attempt the exam one time a month.
 If a second attempt is needed to achieve a passing score, only the section(s) below 75% needs to be completed.

 - ***The English portion of the exam is composed of three separate tests.
 The three tests are: Reading Comprehension, Vocabulary, and Grammar.
 All three sections must be taken for a score to be used for admission purposes.

 - Once beginning the nursing course sequence, all nursing courses must be completed in 2.5 years.

 - CHEM-1010 Introduction to Inorganic Chemistry and CHEM-1020 Introduction to Organic Chemistry and Biochemistry replace BIO-1100 Introduction to Biological Chemistry for students planning to transfer to a baccalaureate nursing program.